liufei2016/ncRNA/README.md

 <br>2019-08-20 The first version of ncRNA was released.
 <br>2021-08-18 A stable version of ncRNA was finished and internally used.
 <br>2021-08-31 A stable version of ncRNA was released for public use.
+<br>2022-04-11 An update with function increase and UI upgrade of ncRNA was released.

 # Background and Introduction
 The purpose of this tool is to provide users with the construction of non-coding RNA networks and then the simulation and analysis of non-coding RNA networks, mainly including two main functions:

-<br>(1) non-coding RNA modeling and visualization
+1. non-coding RNA modeling and visualization
-<br>(2) dynamic model management and viewing
+2. dynamic model management and viewing

 <br>Among them, non-coding RNA modeling and visualization is based on those nodes and lines that users use when drawing and modeling, then generate xml type files.
 <br>Dynamic model management and viewing refers to saving and managing models through input information in the software.
-<br>This software provides biomolecular modeling and simulation functions for researchers in the field of systems biology
+<br>This software provides biomolecular modeling and simulation functions for researchers in the field of systems biology.

 # Features
 - Features overviews
    - User-friendly non-coding RNA icon, Protein icon, cell icon, etc.
    - Easy to build a strong non-coding RNA network.
+   - Rich choices of custom options in modeling ncRNA network.
    - Formal analysis based on graph theory.
+   - Export non-coding RNA network models to various file formats.
    - Link non-coding RNA to Kinetic model based on Snoopy.
+   - Easy connection to external non-coding RNA database an GO analysis.

 # Manual
 Manual can be found at [Manual.pdf](https://github.com/liufei2016/ncRNA/blob/master/Manual.pdf), which include the following parts:

+- Tool introduction
+  - Background, main functions and features of ncRNA tool.

-- model construction
+- Model construction
+  - Present how to construct a non-coding RNA model.

-- static analysis
+- Model analysis
+  - Analysis on network level or node level

+- Model Management
+  - Kinetic model viewing and management.

-- dynamic analysis
+- Examples
+  - Some example models constructed on ncRNA.

-<br> The examples in the manual can be downloaded from Examples.
+<br> The examples in the manual can be downloaded from [Examples](https://github.com/liufei2016/ncRNA/tree/master/Examples).

 # Download and Get Started
 - Operating environment:
 <br>The software is developed with C++ and QT in the Windows operational systems.